WuQiangXDU/Peri-midFormer/README.md

 ````

 ## Acknowledgement
-We appreciate the following github repos a lot for their valuable code base:
+We greatly appreciate the following GitHub repositories for their valuable code:

 - https://github.com/thuml/Time-Series-Library